-The Council is required to hold property assets within Property, Plant and Equipment at a modern equivalent use valuation, with the exception of Council Dwellings which are required to be measured at existing use value - social housing.
+The Council is required to hold property assets within Property, Plant and Equipment at a modern equivalent asset valuation.
 The valuations are by nature significant estimates which are based on specialist and management assumptions and which can be subject to material changes in value.